spilliton/track_that/README.md

 ## Features

 * A DSL for grouping and defining tracking events
+* DevMode for ensuring the correct data is being sent to GA *before* you roll to production
+* Uses of jQuery's [on()][onfuction] function means you can handle js events of all types (default is click)
+* Bind events to DOM elements that get loaded via AJAX
 * Allows you to keep tracking functionality seperate from other page logic
-* A DevMode for ensuring the correct data is being sent to GA *before* you roll to production
-* Uses jQuery's [on()][onfuction] function for event binding, so you can handle js events of all types (defaults is click)
-* Can bind events to DOM elements that get loaded via AJAX

 ## Basic Usage

 ### Install and Setup

-You first need to add the track_that.js code to your project and ensure it gets loaded by your pages.
+Add track_that.js to your project and ensure it gets loaded by your pages.

 Now you can start defining event definitions.
 These will need to be run after the page is ready.

-It is also  a good idea to wrap this section in ``` if( TrackThat.enabled() ) ```.
+It is also  a good idea to wrap this section in a call to ```TrackThat.enabled()```.
 This is not required, but will speed things up if Google Analytics is not included on the page.

 ``` javascript
 $(document).ready( function(){